Contents

 The psychology major, rather than a path to employment by itself, is often a stepping stone to graduate studies, clinical roles, or academia.

-The APA’s Center for Workforce Studies (CWS) found that the largest portion (38%) of psychology bachelor’s degrees holders were in jobs unrelated to their degree.
+The APA’s Center for Workforce Studies (CWS) found that the largest portion (38%) of psychology bachelor’s degree holders were in jobs unrelated to their degree.
 While most psychology-related jobs require graduate degrees, the major still opens doors to careers in fields that rely on an understanding of human behavior.

 Education